Skip to main content

 What to report and when

-If a worker's unpaid absences exceed 4 weeks cumulatively in any 12-month period, the sponsor must report this within 10 working days of the breach via the Sponsor Management System.
-The report should set out the dates, the reason, and the anticipated return to work.
+If a worker's unpaid absences exceed 4 weeks cumulatively in any 12-month period, the sponsor must report this within 10 working days of the breach.
+On Borderless this is submitted via Cases → Changes of Circumstance (see Reporting a Change of Circumstance); our immigration team submits it to the Home Office via the Sponsor Management System on your behalf.
+The submission should set out the dates, the reason, and the anticipated return to work.

 Curtailment discretion